Naperville Dethatching Lawn Services

 Understanding Thatch Buildup in Naperville’s Heavy Clay Soils

-- Spongy or matted grass surface
+- Spongy or matted grass appearance

 - Thinning turf despite fertilization